rackerlabs/rackspace-how-to/content/cloud-databases/monitoring-cloud-databases-in-the-cloud-control-panel.md

 ### Alarms

 You can set up custom alarms that trigger notifications when defined criteria for monitored metrics are met.
-By default Cloud Databases instances have an alarm configured to send an email alert when disk space is low.
+By default, Cloud Databases instances have an alarm configured to send an email alert when disk space is low.